Sports betting legalization in the US is on the upswing in 2020. Here’s a look at what to expect.

-The Supreme Court decision says that states can legalize sports betting if they wish.
+The Supreme Court decision says that US states can legalize sports betting if they wish.
 It doesn’t say that states must legalize sports betting.
 Due to Utah’s religious demographic, a sports betting discussion is a non-starter.
 But for every other state, once California pulls the trigger, sports betting becomes a real possibility.

 Maryland allows voters to decide sports betting fate

 Like California, Maryland will allow state voters to decide the legality of sports betting.
 Per an article in the Baltimore Sun, if voters decide to legalize sports betting in November’s election, Maryland will decide which companies can get licenses.